inesmargarida/RV-project/README.md

   *this image shows what the manager script looks like*

-  - Connect your oculus quest and phone to your computer
+  - Connect your Oculus Quest and phone to your computer
-  - In the upper tab in Unity select File > Build Settings
+  - In the upper tab in Unity select **File > Build Settings**
   - Switch platform to Android
-  - Confirm that you have the scene is selected in **Scenes in Build**
+  - Confirm that you have *scene* selected in **Scenes in Build**
-  - In *Run Device* be sure to select your Oculus Quest
+  - In **Run Device** be sure to select your Oculus Quest
   - You can now click the **Build and Run** button
-  - Wait a few seconds and place the oculus in your head
+  - Wait a few seconds and place the Oculus in your head

 ## About the Iterator Cursor:
   - Use your controller to point at the green target
-  - If the primary button to cycle between objects
+  - Use the primary button to cycle between objects
   - Press trigger to select

 ## About the Depth Ray Cursor: